mpickpt/mana-doc/docs/source/index.rst

 MANA (MPI-Agnostic Network-Agnostic Checkpointing) is an implementation of transparent checkpointing for MPI.
 It is built as a plugin on top of the `DMTCP checkpointing package <https://github.com/dmtcp/dmtcp>`_.
-DMTCP stands for "Distributed MultiThreaded CheckPpointing".
+DMTCP stands for "Distributed MultiThreaded CheckPointing".

 .. contents:: Contents of this page
    :backlinks: entry